Notes on Correlation Stress Tests: Lax pair stress tests

 \section{Lax pair stress tests}

 Instead of the approach to correlation stress tests discussed in Section \ref{section:correlation_stress_tests}, one could require a different, perhaps more stringent, definition of a correlation stress test --- namely that the eigenvalues of the covariance matrix do not change under such a stress test.
+In this section, we show that such an approach would be less suitable than that of Eq. \ref{lab:stress_test_path}.

 Suppose, for simplicity, that the eigenvalues are distinct, so that the spectrum of $\Sigma(0)$ is non-degenerate.
 The equality of eigenvalues along a path $\Sigma(t)$ would then mean that both $\Sigma(t)$ and $\Sigma(0)$, when diagonalised, are equal:

 for a non-singular orthogonal family of matrices $V(t)$.
 One can take the derivative of Eq. \ref{lab:equal_eigenvalues} with respect to $t$, note that $\left(V (t) \right) ^T = \left (V(t)\right) ^{-1}$ because $\Sigma(t)$ remains symmetric, and use